 It’s part treasure hunt.
 It’s part snorkeling adventure.
 And it’s pure fun for your whole gang.

 I’m talking about scalloping in Citrus County, a tasty Sunshine State tradition.
-In this adventure, you gather scallops on the grassy sea floor of the Gulf of Mexico.
-All you need is a boat, a snorkel and an appetite for seafood.
+In this adventure, you gather scallops on the grassy sea beds just offshore of the Gulf of Mexico.
+All you need is a snorkel, a mask, and an appetite for seafood.

-If you’re worried about having to plunge into the deep, don’t be.
-The seagrass beds are only five or six feet under water, and seafood lovers of all ages can enjoy this experience.
+If you’re worried about plunging into the deep, don’t be.
+It’s more like plunging into the shallows.
+The seagrass beds along the shores of Crystal River and Homosassa are only five or six feet underwater, and seafood lovers of all ages can enjoy the experience.

 - Scallopers over the age of 16 need a Florida fishing license.